Illinois Mesothelioma Statistics 2026: Cook County Verdicts, Exposure Industries, and Legal Deadlines

 - Factory workers at automotive, chemical, and electrical manufacturing plants

 Secondary exposure also affects families.
 Workers carried asbestos fibers home on clothing, exposing spouses and children to the same material that caused their own disease.
-The Virginia Supreme Court’s 2026 ruling established that employers owe a duty of care to workers’ family members in these situations.
+Under the precedent established in Quisenberry v.
+Huntington Ingalls (Virginia Supreme Court, 2018, Record No. 171494), courts have recognized that employers owe a duty of care to workers’ family members in take-home exposure situations.
 Several recent Cook County verdicts have specifically addressed take-home exposure cases, including a $30 million award for secondhand asbestos exposure from a factory worker’s clothing.

 Legal Landscape

 Cook County has emerged as one of the most active jurisdictions for mesothelioma litigation in the country.
-Recent verdicts include a $40.75 million award against John Crane for gasket exposure, a $45 million verdict against Johnson and Johnson for talc-related mesothelioma, and a $30 million verdict for take-home exposure from a Bridgestone Firestone facility.
+Recent verdicts include:

 Illinois law allows claims against both solvent companies and bankrupt defendants through asbestos trust funds.
 An experienced mesothelioma attorney can identify all applicable trusts based on a worker’s employment history and the products used at their specific jobsites.
 For families navigating these options, the treatment landscape is also evolving, with five-year immunotherapy survival data now available from the CheckMate-743 trial.